From Humble Beginnings To The Grand Gesture

 Preheat oven to 375°F. Lightly grease and flour a 9" springform or loaf pan with olive oil and flour.
 Shake out the excess flour, and set the pan aside.In a large bowl place then whisk flour, sugar, baking powder, baking soda, and salt, blending well.
 In a separate bowl place eggs and whisk to break the yolks.
 Then add to dry mix and blend.
 Then add the orange juice and olive oil.
 With a wooden spoon mix well until smooth.
 You can use a stand or hand held mixer if you wish.

 Pour batter into pan and bake for 40 minutes or until the top springs back when pressed with finger.
-Then remove from oven, resting on rack for 20 minutes.
-Let it rest on a wire rack for 20 minutes.
+Then remove from oven and let rest on a wire rack for 20 minutes.
 Run a knife around the edges of the springform and remove the ring collar.
 Cool another half-hour.
 If using a loaf pan, run knife around the edges and turn onto rack until completely cool.
-Place the cake on a plate and before serving, drizzle Dark Chocolate balsamic sauce.
+Place the cake on a plate and before serving, drizzle with additional Blood Orange Olive Oil or make a Dark Chocolate balsamic sauce.

 DARK CHOCOLATE BALSAMIC SAUCE: